 Center for Self-Directed Learning

-- CSDL is offering courses remotely for Spring 2021.
+- CSDL is offering courses remotely for Summer 2021.
 These guided self-study classes will not meet face to face on campus.

 - They will meet remotely via WebEx with NO required scheduled times.

 - Course materials will be on Moodle and other online learning platforms.

 - For more information, please contact us at firstname.lastname@example.org.